Cray-HPE/docs-csm/operations/configuration_management/Set_the_ansible-cfg_for_a_Session.md

 ....
 ```

 **Warning:** Much of the configuration in this file is required by CFS to function properly.
 Particularly the `cfs_aggregator` callback plug-in, which is used for reporting configuration state to the CFS APIs, and the `cfs_*` strategy plug-ins.
-Exercise extreme caution when making changes to this ConfigMap’s contents.
+Exercise extreme caution when making changes to this ConfigMap's contents.
 See [Ansible Execution Environments](Ansible_Execution_Environments.md) for more information

 The default `ansible.cfg` file ConfigMap can be changed to a custom ConfigMap \(within the services Kubernetes namespace\) by updating it in the CFS service options.
 This will update all CFS sessions to use this file for `ansible.cfg`.